Wire report

 Context

-The development sits in VINI’s Bay Area file for local readers tracking public services, civic decisions, transportation, housing, safety, and community life across the Bay Area.
+The development sits in VINI’s Bay Area coverage for local readers tracking public services, civic decisions, transportation, housing, safety, and community life across the Bay Area.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-05-21T19:00:32+00:00.
+The linked item is dated 2026-05-21T19:00:32+00:00.

 What to watch